AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

   }
 }
 ```
 Not as beautiful as interface.
-[Cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) is high too.

 **Pros**